johnrobertsantos/Exploratory-Data-Analysis-Using-Python/README.md

 ```
 ### Results
 ![image](https://github.com/user-attachments/assets/60185b49-d6f2-4cdf-bc31-4b4d4a4cd85a)

+*Line graph that shows the trend of the likelihood of the top data science skills to be demanded for each month throughout 2023*

 ### Insights
 - Excel and SQL are core skills for data analysts, with stable demand throughout the year.